Is Opentelemetry Safe?

 What are the key security findings for Opentelemetry?

-Opentelemetry's strongest signal is security at 90/100.
+Opentelemetry's strongest signal is popularity at 100/100.
 No known vulnerabilities have been detected.
-It meets the Nerq Verified threshold of 70+.

 Security score: 90/100 (strong)